-Remember that you could always be waiting for a price drop that never comes.
-You’ll need to weigh up the opportunity cost; if you need the computer sooner rather than later, it’s better to buy it while you can, if you can afford to do so.
-Otherwise you could be stuck waiting and buying older hardware when you could have been utilising it months earlier.
+However, you could always be waiting for a price drop that never comes.
+You’ll need to weigh up the opportunity cost; if you need the computer sooner rather than later, it’s better to buy it while you can.

-The build up to Christmas is an obvious sales season for every retailer and the same applies to those selling computers.
-While computers are usually too expensive to be a common holiday gift, retailers will be looking to take advantage of the general flowing holiday money and will apply discounts to systems in order to attract and sell off stock before the year end.
+The Christmas season is one of the biggest periods for every retailer.
+While computers are usually too expensive to be a common holiday gift, retailers will be looking to take advantage of the flowing holiday money.
+They will apply discounts to systems in order to attract shoppers and sell off stock before the year end.

-These discounts can also come in the form of discount codes.
-For example, Dell Outlet were dishing out vouchers for 30% off their desktops last year and often some juicy deals can be achieved through code stacking.
-Retailers will often engage in one day only deals round the holiday season, so be sure to constantly check their websites around the time and keep your eyes peeled for any sudden discounting.
+These discounts can also come in various forms, like traditional discounts, cashback offers, and voucher codes.
+Retailers will often engage in one day only deals near the holiday season, especially around key dates like New Years Day, so be sure to constantly check their websites around the time and keep your eyes peeled for any sudden discounting.

 Typically run during the summer period of August to September (although it can begin earlier), the Back to School period is a perfect time for retailers to target parents and students who are in the market for a new system to deal with their educational needs.
 Deals on laptops are especially prevalent during this period as they make for great college and university purchases.

-Many retailers, like Microsoft, Apple, and Sony, to name a few, will also give exclusive discounts to actual students.
+Many retailers, like Microsoft, Apple, and Sony, will also give exclusive discounts to actual students.
 These deals are usually available on presentation of a student ID or a valid academic email address.
-For example, in the past HP have given students $200 off desktops and laptops.
-Apple are even generous enough to extend their educational pricing to teachers and parents buying for their students.
+Apple even extends their educational pricing to teachers and parents buying for their children.

-If retailers are expecting to get new hardware in then you’ll usually find that they’ll begin discounting their current stock in order to make way for the new.
+If retailers are expecting to get fresh hardware then you’ll usually find that they begin discounting their current stock in order to make way for the new.
 There’s no set date for when this will be since different manufacturers will operate on different cycles, but keep your eye on the upcoming big hardware releases and you’ll likely find retailers discounting accordingly.

 If you’re not after the latest flashy piece of kit then this will be a perfect time for you to jump in.
-While the system may be classed as old, simply because technology moves so quickly and there’s always new things being pushed to market, if you’re just needing a computer for general tasks rather than high fidelity gaming, then this is a great time for you to buy.
+While the system may be classed as old, simply because technology moves so quickly and there’s always new things being pushed to market, it might be great for you if you’re just needing a computer for general tasks rather than high fidelity gaming.

 Just remember not to wait too long.
 If you see a good deal and wait in hope of a better one turning up, then you may end up disappointed and losing out on the original offer.